sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/examples/docs/ex_07_Thing_Plus_C_Logger_RTC.md

 ```

 The sub-menu contains several **SFE_QUAD_MENU_VARIABLE_TYPE_TEXT** items to hold:
-* The WiFi SSID (the name of the WiFi netowrk you want to connect to)
+* The WiFi SSID (the name of the WiFi network you want to connect to)
 * The WiFi password
 * The names of the NTP servers
 * The Time Zone Rule (which will automatically set the RTC to local time and adjust for daylight saving)